Four Mile Beach Port Douglas

 Four Mile Beach Accommodation

-Located just a short walk from the main Port Douglas district, Four Mile Beach esplanade is lined with some great choices of Accommodation from budget to luxurious self contained Apartments nestled just out of sight behind the palms.
+Located just a short walk from the main Port Douglas main street, Four Mile Beach esplanade is lined with some great choices of Accommodation from budget to luxurious self contained Holiday Apartments and Resorts nestled just out of sight behind the palms.
+Alternatively we have a selection of luxurious beach Holiday Houses with access to Four Mile Beach for the ultimate family beach holiday in Port Douglas.

 While today Four Mile Beach is known for being a little slice of paradise and has become a playground for tourists and locals alike, the beach was once a place of business rather than pleasure.
 Due to the sand being so firm, in 1879 locals began to hold horse, motorcycle, and foot races along the beach.
 It was not long before the newly developed aviation industry took notice of the firm sand and decided that it would make a good spot for planes to land to collect mail being sent around Australia and to Papua New Guinea.
 Four Mile Beach even had a visit from aviation royalty when, on July 17, 1932, Sir Charles Kingsford Smith landed his plane on the golden sands.